The-Marcy-Lab-School/Express-ToDo-List-2-REST/README.md

    - An route to see all of a user's tasks.
    - A route to see details about an individual task item.
-   - The ability to update a task (i.e. mark complete)
+   - The ability to update the details of a task
+   - The ability to mark a task complete
    - Delete a task
    - Create a task